gliech/incus-ansible-role/README.md

 <table>
 <tr><th>Name</th><th>Required</th><th>Type / Choices</th><th>Description</th></tr>
-<tr><td><code>lxd_config</code></td>
+<tr><td><code>incus_config</code></td>
 <td>yes</td>
 <td>object</td>
 <td>

-LXD preseed configuration object.
-See the [LXD documentation][5] for details.
-If you want idempotency checks to work correctly, you have to make sure not to ommit any values which are output by `lxd init --dump`, as the role uses the difference between that and this variable to detect changes.
+Incus preseed configuration object.
+See the [Incus documentation][5] for details.
+If you want idempotency checks to work correctly, you have to make sure not to ommit any values which are output by `incus admin init --dump`, as the role uses the difference between that and this variable to detect changes.

 **Example:**
 ```yaml